cryptixism/quickops/README.md

 1- manually install the 3x-ui and do the configuration as you wish 2- copy the configurations and the certificates to s3 3- build the mtg and copy binary to s3
+4- create an ec2 key pair, download it, and note the name 4- create an eip and note the allocation id

 ## Deploy via Console
 1- go to https://ap-south-1.console.aws.amazon.com/cloudformation